mjochimsen/mock_server/README.md

 for use in `config/config.exs`:

     config :mock_server,
+      addresses: [{127, 0, 0, 1}, {0, 0, 0, 0, 0, 0, 0, 1}],
       path: Path.join("test", "mocks"),
       ports: 5000..5009

 By default `MockServer` will look in `"test/mocks"` for mock files, but any other path may be specified.

+The default addresses are the IPv4 and IPv6 localhost addresses.
+If you are not running a dual stack machine, then only specify one address here.
+Non- localhost addresses may also be specified as long as a server connection can be made from the local machine.

 There is no default value provided for `ports`, so it must be specified or the application will halt on startup. `ports` may be either a single port number,